Training March 19, 2026

 What the Research Says

 A 2014 study published in the International Journal of Sports Medicine measured the mechanical work produced at every joint in the body during the golf downswing in experienced golfers.
 The researchers found that lower extremity work was the strongest single predictor of clubhead velocity.
-The lead leg in particular — the left leg for a right-handed golfer — showed the strongest relationship with clubhead speed of any variable they measured.
-The conclusion was direct: lower extremity muscle strength is a primary factor in clubhead speed, and improved clubhead speed directly affects distance.
+The lead leg in particular showed the strongest relationship with clubhead speed of any variable they measured.

 Why Just Playing Golf Does Not Fix This